luksa/kubernetes-in-action-2nd-edition/README.md

 ### Part I: First time on a boat: Introduction to Kubernetes

 #### 1) Introducing Kubernetes (no code files)
-This chapter provides an introduction to Kubernetes and contains no hands-on exercises.

 #### 2) [Understanding containers](Chapter02/)
-This is where you build the container image of the kubia application.

 #### 3) [Deploying your first application](Chapter03/)
-This is where you create the Kubernetes cluster and deploy the kubia application.

 ### Part II: Learning the ropes: Kubernetes API objects

 #### 4) Introducing the Kubernetes API objects
-This chapter explains API objects.
-The commands you execute are explained in the book.
-This code archive contains no code in this chapter.

 #### 5) [Running applications in Pods](Chapter05/)
 #### ... other chapters coming soon